B2B Ordering Platform

 Standalone order management software is the most common solution for B2B companies.
 The reasonably priced option is often paired with accounting and ecommerce platforms and works well for small to mid-sized businesses.

 But a standalone OMS poses a challenge when attempting to coordinate and enter data across departments, so access to real-time information is limited.
-Integrating the solution with other technology — such as shipping, fulfillment and accounting tools — can cause disruption or compatibility issues.
+Integrating the solution with other technology — such as shipping, fulfillment, or ecommerce platforms — can cause disruption or compatibility issues if not properly aligned.

 But the software can be costly and isn’t the best option for a smaller business.
-It can’t be customized to meet your specific business or industry needs, wherein you may pay for unnecessary features and functionality.
+It can’t be customized to meet your specific needs, wherein you may pay for unnecessary features and functionality.

 ERP software also has a steep learning curve which may require substantial time and resources to implement and integrate the system.